pivotal/docs-tap/service-registry/getting-started/configuring-workloads.hbs.md

    - `CLAIM-NAME` is a name you choose for your claim.
    - `RESOURCE-NAME` is the name of the EurekaServer resource you want to claim.
    - `RESOURCE-NAMESPACE` is the namespace that your EurekaServer resource is in.
-   - `NAMESPACE` is the namespace that your workload is in.
+   - `WORKLOAD-NAMESPACE` is the namespace that your workload is in.

    For example: